ksnortum/Tomcat7MavenPluginTester/README.txt

 The Fix (update)
 ----------------

-Okay, it's not a but per se.
+Okay, it's not a bug per se.
 What is happening is that Maven Filtering makes its changes in a directory that Maven Tomcat doesn't look at.
 But you can tell Tomcat where the directory with the filtered files is.